 "Yes, he knows about it.
 In fact, the official document was read to him at his cell door on the same date the notice was signed," McNaughton said in response to a question.

-A native of Andhra Pradesh, Yandamuri had come to the US on a H-1B visa.
+A native of Andhra Pradesh, Yandamuri had come to the US on an H-1B visa.
 He holds an advanced degree in electrical and computer science engineering.
 Following his conviction, he asked that death penalty be imposed upon him.
-Later he appealed his sentence, but lost his appeal last April.
+Later he appealed his sentence but lost it last April.

 However, McNaughton refused to discuss Yandamuri's health due to confidentiality reasons and a law that prohibits sharing such information.

 Now that an execution is signed, Yandamuri can only meet his immediate family members, lawyer and his spiritual advisor.

 According to State officials, Yandamuri's execution could very well be delayed for long as no one knows when the moratorium on it would be lifted.

 State officials are awaiting the results of a study conducted by the Pennsylvania Task Force and Advisory Committee on Capital Punishment, before moving forward with any executions.